philippgs/uibk_parsys_19/proseminar/02/readme.md

 - A sequential implementation of a 1-D heat stencil is available in [heat_stencil_1D_seq.c](heat_stencil_1D/heat_stencil_1D_seq.c).
 Read the code and make sure you understand what happens.
 See the Wikipedia article on [Stencil Codes](https://en.wikipedia.org/wiki/Stencil_code) for more information.
 - Consider a parallelization strategy using MPI.
 Which communication pattern(s) would you choose and why?
 Are there additional changes required in the code beyond calling MPI functions?
 If so, elaborate!
-- Implement your chosen parallelization strategy as a second application `heat_mpi`.
+- Implement your chosen parallelization strategy as a second application `heat_stencil_1D_mpi`.
 Run it with varying numbers of ranks and problem sizes and verify its correctness by comparing the output to `heat_stencil_1D_seq`.
 - Discuss the effects and implications of your parallelization.

 ## General Notes